 To calculate the compliance position for Oracle Processor and IBM PVU licenses, FlexNet Manager Suite needs hardware-specific information about the Solaris zone where the application has been installed.
-As the global zone manages and keeps track of the host resources used by the non-global zones, you must collect inventory from the global zone when you collect inventory from one or more non-global zones.
-Consider the following example architecture of a Solaris host:
+As the global

-The diagram illustrates a Solaris host with a logical domain (LDom 1) that contains a global zone and three nonglobal zones.
+The diagram illustrates a Solaris host with a logical domain (LDom 1) that contains a global zone and three non-global zones.
 Non-global Zone 1 uses three processor threads in a dedicated mode from the Logical Domain, Non-global Zone 2 uses four processor threads through the capped CPU resource management method, and Non-global zone 3 uses another four processor threads through the resource pool resource management method.